10 nights

 Includes all transfers from Nairobi to the hotels/camps to Nairobi

-• Saruni Samburu: Double Room.
+• Saruni Samburu: Standard Room.
 All meals, drinks (except premier brands), laundry service, twice daily shared activities with one of the camp guides.

-• Sirikoi: Double Room.
+• Sirikoi: Standard Room.
 All meals, drinks (except premier brands), laundry service, private vehicle / guide provided by the lodge.

 Not included are international flights, gratuities, compulsary comprehensive travel insurance, visa fees, local airport fees, personal purchases.